bxdoan/bxdoan/README.md

 <div align="center">

-> If you do what you’ve always done, you’ll get what you’ve always gotten.
+> Forgetting is like a wound.
+The wound may heal, but it has already left a scar.

-> — Tony Robbins —
+> — Monkey D Luffy —

 </div>